Kernel Density Estimation- Computation, Applications, and More

 Bandwidth Optimization

 When you have a look at it, the bandwidth that is denoted by the letter ‘h’ gets an important part to play with respect to data computation via kernel density techniques indeed.
 This value helps data fit appropriately.
-The lower the value of ‘h’, the higher the density of variance while the higher value of ‘h’ denotes that the given data values are subject to a lot of bias.
+The lower the value of ‘h’, the higher is the density of variance while the higher value of ‘h’ denotes that the given data values are subject to a lot of bias.
 Therefore, the Kernel Density estimation techniques involve evaluation of the value ‘h’ in order to derive intensive and meaningful computation of data sets.

-Using a statistical plot, let us move on to discover how the funda works
+Using a statistical plot, let us move on to discover how the funda works:

 Here, the value of ‘h’ represented by the curve ensures that the data sets are accurate and insightful.
 The density of variance represented by the black curve is at its best.
 On the other hand, when you have a look at the purple curve that has the highest value of ‘h’ measuring 10 on the graph, you find that the data sets are inaccurate and misleading.
 Therefore, the purple curve hides itself from the more relevant curves.
 In other words, the purple curve fails to represent data with accurate density variance as it hides information.